 Sooke, which derives its name from the T’sou-ke First Nations People, is just a 35min drive away from downtown Victoria.
 The seaside village offers vacationers a tranquil setting, the opportunity to learn about First Nations culture, and proximity to a large urban centre.
 Nestled between lush rain forests and the Pacific Ocean, the village deserves the oft-heard catch-phrase "Where the Rainforest Meets the Sea".
 Come see what the fuss is all about with a waterside vacation rental.

 Choose the perfect vacation rental

-Recommended Vacation Rentals Sooke
+Recommended Vacation Rentals in Sooke

-Vacation Houses with Pools
+Vacation rentals with Wi-Fi

-Best vacation rentals with a balcony
+Apartments and vacation rentals with a kitchen

-Popular Rental Amenities Sooke
+Popular Rental Amenities in Sooke

 Seafood and More at Sooke

 While in Sooke, don't pass over the chance to sample the local specialty, fresh salmon.
 If you're looking for West Coast Canadian cuisine, Wild Mountain Restaurant excels in Slow Food, prepared with organic ingredients.
 A short drive away from downtown Sooke brings you to the waterfront Stickleback West Coast Restaurant.
 This eatery is a must if you enjoy house burgers, plates of pasta, sandwiches, and wraps.
 Stickleback boasts one of the prettiest patios in lower Vancouver Island with beautiful forest views.